-Not really.
+He didn’t really jump.
 He fell.
 But he was still dead.
-But not for long, because Paul revived him.
+But not for long because Paul revived him.
 Just to drag his aching body back upstairs to listen for hours more!
-You think I’m kidding?
+Do you think I’m kidding?
 Here’s what happened: Acts: 20:7-12, “We met on Sunday to worship and celebrate the Master’s Supper.
 Paul addressed the congregation.
-Our plan was to leave first thing in the morning, but Paul talked on, way past midnight….A young man named Eutychus was sitting in an open window.
+We planned to leave first thing in the morning, but Paul talked on and on the way past midnight….A young man named Eutychus was sitting in an open window.
 As Paul went on and on, Eutychus fell sound asleep and toppled out the third-story window.
 When they picked him up, he was dead.
-Paul went down, fell on him (Resuscitation methods certainly have evolved haven’t they?) and hugged him hard.
+Paul went down, fell on him (Resuscitation methods certainly have evolved, haven’t they?), and hugged him hard.
 “No more crying,” he said.
 “There’s life in him yet.”
 Then Paul… went on telling stories of the faith until dawn!”

 Paul certainly had his gifts, but droning on and on may not have been his crowning achievement.

 Matthew 23:13 (NIV), “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You shut the door of the kingdom of heaven in people’s faces.
 You yourselves do not enter, nor will you let those enter who are trying to.”

 Some prophets maybe should not have been prophesying, at least not naked

 Isaiah 20:3, “And the LORD said, Like as my servant Isaiah hath walked naked and barefoot three years for a sign and wonder upon Egypt and upon Ethiopia….”

 On the other hand, some who have been gifted fail to say “yes” to their calling.

 Ladies, I am talking to you in particular!